 4 Smart Sleeping Tips for Truck Drivers

-Truck drivers have enough on their plate already — so much that, at times they neglect to take care of themselves properly when it comes to their own health.
+4 Smart Sleeping Tips for Truck Drivers – Truck drivers have enough on their plate already.
+So much that, at times they neglect to take care of themselves properly when it comes to their own health.
 The physical and mental wear from working 70-hour weeks can challenge even the most experienced truck drivers on any given week.
 For truck drivers and owners of freight trucking companies, here are some quick sleeping tips that should be considered in order to make the work day a little safer and healthier:

 If you can integrate these sleeping tips into your daily truck route, you’ll be feeling fresh and alert behind the wheel.
 At Thunder Funding, we like to think we know a thing or two about convenience when it comes to the trucking industry.

 For more information about truck driver health and wellness be sure to check out this blog post: Truck Driver Ergonomics: Best Practices and TipsBack to All Posts